SlideRuleEarth/sliderule-python/docs/source/user_guide/ICESat-2.rst

 """"""""""""""""

-.. py:function:: icesat2.toregion (geojson, as_file=True)
+.. py:function:: icesat2.toregion (filename)

-    Convert a GeoJSON representation of a geospatial region into a lat,lon list recognized by SlideRule
+    Convert a GeoJSON representation of a set of geospatial regions into a set of lat,lon lists recognized by SlideRule

-    :param str geojson: GeoJSON formatted region of interest
+    :param str filename: file name of GeoJSON formatted regions of interest, file **must** have named with the .geojson suffix
-    :param bool as_file: when true the **geojson** parameter is treated as a filename; when false the geojson parameter is treated as a string containing the GeoJSON specification
-    :return: list structure containing the region of interest that can be used for the **poly** parameter in a processing request to SlideRule
+    :return: a list of lists containing the regions of interest that can be used for the **poly** parameter in a processing request to SlideRule

     Example: